toeverything/AFFiNE/docs/building-desktop-client-app.md

 ## Build

-To build the desktop client application, run `pnpm build:app` in `apps/desktop`.
+To build the desktop client application, run `yarn build:app` in `apps/desktop`.
 Once the build is complete, you can find the paths to the binaries in the terminal output.

 ```